 We will accept either your previously taken GRE or the Revised GRE - the choice is yours.

 If you previously applied and released scores to Yale, we most likely have them in your record.
 If you released your scores to Yale in a prior year but did not apply we still may have those scores as we maintain scores in a "holding" file for a period of two years from the date of receipt.
 If we do have them when you submit your application, they will be matched to your application record and become part of your database record.
 Subsequent to that we will reflect receipt in your on-line application (allowing for 1 to 2 weeks processing time).
-If you did release your scores to us within the last two years, and have waited the 2 weeks for processing, and do not see reference to receipt in your on-line application, please e-mail us and insert a "#" sign as the first character of the subject line.
+If you did release your scores to us within the last two years, and have waited the 2 weeks for processing, and do not see reference to receipt in your online application, please email us and insert Prior Year Scores after the “Reply Required - ” prompt in the subject line.
 Please note that we cannot do anything until you submit your application.
 If you have not released your scores or we no longer retain them, you need to contact ETS and have them release your scores to us (Yale University - code 3987).

 Your test scores, when received from ETS, are held in a temporary electronic file until you submit your application and your application record is matched against this temporary file.
 It is only after that matching process has occurred will we be able to reflect receipt of your scores in your online application status.
 This matching process and subsequent reporting back to the on-line application can take anywhere from 1 to 2 weeks after submission of your application to initiate and complete.
 While we do not report the receipt of subject test scores, if we have scores from the general test we will have the subject test scores also.

 If you have taken the GRE,TOEFL or GMAT under a different name or a name slightly varied from your application name, your score results record will NOT be matched to your application record.
-If you suspect this may be applicable please contact us via e-mail (you will want to use a "#"sign as the first character of the Subject line), and we will try to correct the records accordingly.
+If you suspect this may be applicable please contact us via email, inserting Test Score Name Difference after the “Reply Required – ” prompt, and we will try to correct the records accordingly.

 If you have taken the GRE, TOEFL or GMAT and you know that your scores results were sent to Yale University, please check to make certain you had them sent to the Graduate School of Arts and Sciences (code 3987 GRE/TOEFL or for the GMAT, code 3TJ-30-78) and not to another school of the University.